Astilbe: planting, cultivation, maintenance

 From left to right: young copper foliage in spring / inflorescences ready to bloom / flowering panicles / faded inflorescences, still decorative in winter.

-Lilac pink, pure white, cream white shaded with pink, pale pink, violet pink, magenta, purple, or intense red, depending on the varieties, they seem to float in the air, suspended on their delicate peduncles.
+Lilac pink, pure white, cream white tinged with pink, pale pink, violet pink, magenta, purple, or intense red, depending on the varieties, they seem to float in the air, suspended from their delicate peduncles.

 While these colourful plumes are usually upright, sometimes compact (Astilbe chinensis ‘Pumila’), they can be pendulous in some varieties (Astilbe thunbergii ‘Straussenfeder’) or slightly arched, rivaling the beard of goat (Aruncus dioicus).
 The flowering lasts 2 to 4 weeks.
 Scent is not the primary characteristic of Astilbe flowers; however, some species like Astilbe simplicifolia ‘Pink Lightning’ exude a delicate fragrance.